 - Take additional steps to prevent water entry at the seams on conical roofs

 - Replace all of the curved step and counter flashings to match the radius of round wall

-Taking these conical roof repair precautions allows homeowners to continue with their lifestyle indoors without any concerns of water infiltration from the outside.
+Taking these turret roof repair precautions allows homeowners to continue with their lifestyle indoors without any concerns of water infiltration from the outside.
 According to the office of the Texas state climatologist, the month of May is now the wettest on record for Texas, having received an average of 8.81 inches statewide and a yearly average 45.50″ in Texas according to a study by Contractor Growth and Texas A&M Agrilife.
 May rainfall totals of 15 to 20 inches are widespread across Texas.

 When considering what roof design to install, weigh aesthetics against cost.
 Roofing materials come in varying grades and corresponding prices.
 Look at the full product range and make a choice based on a realistic budget and needs.
 Some homeowners have spent $30K for real slate or wood shakes—or get a similar roof style for much less.
 Contact PERTEX Roofing for more types of roofing to consider.